mytarget-test-team/seismograph/docs/case.rst

 -----------------------------------

 This is reason of crash by any problem.
-She will be saved to xunit report and writing to console.
+She will be save to xunit report and write to console.

 .. code-block:: python